 Closing off an open-plan kitchen or semi open-plan kitchen design

-Might seems strange that you would want to close off an open-plan kitchen, especially with the trend towards more open-plan design.
-But there are some that prefer to keep what's in a kitchen out of sight.
+There are some that prefer to keep what's in a kitchen out of sight.
 If you watch Masterchef you will know that there are those that cook and entertain on a regular basis and would rather not have their guests viewing the mess left behind.
 A semi-open-plan kitchen let's you keep mess out of sight.

 I love this bistro-style dining area that not only sections off the open-plan kitchen and dining area, but still allows plenty of light to flow through the space.
 Wood frames are fitted with glass panels from shoulder height to ceiling and create a cosy dining nook that easily seats six dinner guests.